Zulko/moviepy/_sources/getting_started/quick_presentation.rst.txt

 The central concept, the clips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The central object of MoviePy is the :py:class:`the clips <moviepy.Clip.Clip>`, with either :py:class:`~moviepy.audio.AudioClip.AudioClip` for any audio element, or :py:class:`~moviepy.video.VideoClip.VideoClip` for any visual element.
+The central object of MoviePy is the the :py:class:`Clip <moviepy.Clip.Clip>`, with either :py:class:`~moviepy.audio.AudioClip.AudioClip` for any audio element, or :py:class:`~moviepy.video.VideoClip.VideoClip` for any visual element.
 Clips really are the base unit of MoviePy, everything you do is with and on them.

 Clips can be created from more than just videos or audios though.
-They can also be created from an image, a text, a custom animation, a folder of images, and even a simple lambda function !
+They can also be created from an image, a text, a custom animation, a folder of images, and even a simple lambda function!

-To create your final video, what you will do is essentially :
+To create your final video, what you will do is essentially:

 #.
 Load different resources as clips (see :ref:`loading`)
 #.
 Modify them (see :ref:`modifying`)
 #.
 Mixing them into one final clip (see :ref:`compositing`)
 #.
 Render them into a file (see :ref:`rendering`)

-Of course, MoviePy offer multiple handy solution and tools to facilitate all thoses steps, and let you add new ones by writing your own effects (see :ref:`create_effects`) !
+Of course, MoviePy offer multiple handy solution and tools to facilitate all these steps, and lets you add new ones by writing your own effects (see :ref:`create_effects`)!

 .. _imageio: https://imageio.github.io/